fossmanjack/manciple-rn/doc/roadmap.md

 - [ ] Calculate purchase interval
 - [ ] Little icons for "has notes" and "changed since last visit"
 - [ ] Notification that list has changed since last visit (potentially with changes?)
-- [ ] State persistence
+- [x] State persistence
 - [ ] Navigation (ugh)
 - [x] "Last visit" global state value, triggered whenever a list is loaded
 - [ ] if listModified > lastVisit, notify
-- [ ] Photo carousel -- add photos, remove photos
+- [x] Photo carousel -- add photos, remove photos
 - [x] Item edit modal
 - [ ] Date picker in carousel?
 What did I mean by this?
 Did I mean accordion?
 - [x] Pantry mode (should be easy)
 - [x] When adding an item, if the item already exists, still parse quantity
 - [ ] Change out all the TouchableOpacities and Buttons for Pressables (RN)
 - [x] Convert accordion header to listItem
-- [ ] Change staple? button to RNE Switch
+- [x] Change staple? button to RNE Switch
 - [ ] Figure out that "unregistered element" bug when swiping an item off the list
 - [ ] Set hidden button width equal to hidden drawer width
 - [ ] Move item to another list
 - [ ] Sort drop-down
-- [ ] Sort function -- Utils.sort(pantry, field, asc)
+- [x] Sort function -- Utils.sort(pantry, field, asc)
 - [ ] Add little up/down arrow next to field in detail view to show current sort by
+- [ ] Export pantry to JSON file

 As of the evening of 2022-08-10, the date picker is basically working (except for the